 There is a point in the story where Moses dares to ask who he is to tell his people sent him.
 The response from the Lord was, “I AM who I AM”.
 This is the part that I believe is really indicative of what Jesus was intimating to the Jews in John 8:58, especially when you consider that the very next verse shows that the Jews Jesus was speaking with immediately took up stones with which to stone Him.
 Why did they do that?
 Because Jesus had just made a claim to divinity, which they took to be blasphemy.

 Jesus in the New Testament

-While it is obvious that Jesus is every bit the main reason for the existence of the New Testament, the reason why we’re going here is that His every action pointed back to the Old Testament.
+While it is obvious that Jesus is every bit the main reason for the existence of the New Testament, the reason why we’re going here is that His every word and deed pointed back to the Old Testament.
 As we say here in the U.S., “Actions speak louder than words”, and His actions pointed to Messianic texts, while His teachings pointed back to the rest of the Old Testament.
 For a categorical list of His words, and deeds, as they relate to Messianic texts, we must turn first to the Gospel according to Matthew.